Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 Let the piece dry for a day or two.

-5. Seal the piece with wax.
+5. Seal the desk with wax.

 I loved the color of the Vanilla Frosting paint and didn’t want to alter the color with dark wax, so I used Country Chic Paint’s Natural Wax to seal the piece.